Gentlemen Pioneers : &SONS Clothing

 What motorcycles do you and Phil ride, or are dreaming about?

-I ride a custom ’48 Harley and dreaming of building a Bobber from scratch or something vintage maybe.
+I ride a custom ’48 Harley and dream of building a Bobber from scratch or something vintage maybe.
 Phil has finally decided to join the club and is building an &SONS Mutt Sabbath which should be ready soon.

 Mutt is a great brand and I love what they have done by bringing non-riders into the world of motorcycles.